 The function of the carotid arteries is to bring blood to your brain and a build-up of plaque, made up mostly of fat and cholesterol, can occur inside these arteries.
 The plaque causes the arteries to become stiff; this is commonly referred to as “hardening of the arteries.”
 When the arteries become obstructed, the blood is not able to flow freely to the brain, and the brain is deprived of oxygen, glucose, and other nutrients that are needed.
 Strokes can occur when the plaque ruptures and sends debris to the brain blocking the cerebral arteries, damaging the brain.

-Our Providers Will See You In 3 to 5 Days – Without a Referral!
+Get an Appointment at VIC In 3 to 5 Days – Without a Referral!

 Preventative measures can be taken to prevent or slow the disease progression.
 With additional lifestyle adjustments one can also decrease progression: